BrianHicks/cowboy/README.md

-# TIMES
+# COWBOY

-A datetime API that doesn't suck (one might even presume to say "for humans")
+It works on ranges.

 ## Things that are done

-DateRange object, supporting `contains` and `steps`
+Range (and DateRange, specifically) object, supporting `contains` and `steps`

 ## Things I'd like to do

-a better DateTime object that supports easy timezones and format guessing.
+adding and subtracting, length, special before and after